enigma-io/boundless/UIPaginatedView/README.md

 ### Available `props`
 - any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes) is a valid prop for this element; applied to the rendered `.ui-paginated-view` node

+- __identifier__ `String`
+  a unique name for the dataset being consumed; pass a different name to cause the table to fully reset and pull brand new data

 - __jumpToFirstControlText__ `String`
   (default `'« First'`) text to be displayed inside of the "First page" control button